Linear programming on the Stiefel manifold: Introduction

-where $A_0\in\R^{p\times n}$ and $\TR(\cdot)$ is the trace of matrix $(\cdot)$.
-It can be globally solved by the singular value decomposition \cite{W02}.
-In fact, the optimal value is equal to minus the sum of all singular values of $A_0$.
-Moreover, \eqref{LSM0} is equivalent to the minimization over the convex hull of $St_{n,p}$, which can be exactly characterized by linear matrix inequalities \cite{X14}.
-Problem \eqref{LSM0} has an application in the projection onto $St_{n,p}$ \cite{M02,Sc66}, more precisely,
+where $A_0\in\R^{p\times n}$ and $\TR(\cdot)$ is the trace of matrix $(\cdot)$. \eqref{LSM0} can be globally solved by the singular value decomposition \cite{W02}, and the optimal value is equal to minus the sum of all singular values of $A_0$.
+In fact, \eqref{LSM0} dates back to von Neumann's trace inequality \cite{Neumann1937}.
+Furthermore, \eqref{LSM0} is equivalent to the minimization over the convex hull of $St_{n,p}$, which can be exactly characterized by linear matrix inequalities \cite{X14}.
+Problem \eqref{LSM0} has an application in the projection onto $St_{n,p}$ \cite{Green1952,M02,Sc66}, more precisely,

 where $\|\cdot\|_F$ is the Frobenius norm.